 Debt has a 10 year term from the time of each draw with no required amortization or prepayment penalty;

-Debt prices at a small spread above the 10-year Treasury note; and
+Debt is priced at a market-driven spread above the 10-year Treasury note; and

 Historical borrowing rates for SBIC funds have been extremely attractive relative to other third-party financing options (mezzanine lenders, Business Development Companies (“BDCs”), etc.) within the lower middle-market private equity space.
 In addition to SBA financing representing a low cost alternative to other third-party lenders, it also provides significant flexibility to private equity managers in closing deals and managing portfolio companies throughout the holding period.
 Serve believes the low cost and flexibility of SBA financing provides SBIC managers with a meaningful advantage in the market relative to non-SBIC managers.